Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 In terms of priority, a bug or some service interruption in a production site needs to be addressed quickly.
 We don't mean that a fix can be deployed quickly, but rather communicating with the client and updating them about the resolution and expected time is crucial.

-Here's a real example we had in the past:
+Here's a real use case we had in the past:

 In a production site of a client some emails stopped being sent.
 That is, some emails were sent, while  others not.

-The lead developer started doing some debugging and sent questions to the client, suspecting they have done some configuration changes.
+The lead developer started doing some debugging and sent questions to the client, suspecting they had done some configuration changes.
 The client confirmed no config change had been done from their side.
-It was communicated via GitHub's issue queue.
+It was communicated via the GitHub's issue queue.

-The developer re-started efforts in finding the cause but did not communicate this to the client.
+The developer re-started efforts to find the cause but did not communicate this to the client.
 From the client's perspective, not only did their site not work correctly, but they were under the impression that their issue was not being addressed.

 The developer was also responsible for another project, so the issue did not get the full attention it deserved.
-A few days later and after the client's CEO called to confirm someone was working on it, did the developer go back to checking the issue.
+A few days later and after the client's CEO called to confirm someone was working on it, the developer gave it some attention.
 However, again did not send any updates to the client.
 After 10 days of what we can imagine a very unhappy client, and on the last day of the work week, the issue was finally properly escalated by the developer.

 The escalation was simple, an email to the lead developers stating that the client has a problem for the last 10 days and that they are starting to become impatient.